tomacheese/watch-twitter-likes/README.md

 ## *Repository Archived*

-Due to Twitter deterioration, you can no longer view other user's "Likes" are no longer viewable.
+Due to Twitter deterioration, we can no longer view other user's "Likes" are no longer viewable.
 Therefore, this application will no longer work and will be archived.

 I strongly hope that a way will be provided to make "Likes" public at the will of the account owner.